andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 Typically the tasks that require many concurrent jobs are not enqueued during a web request from a customer, so you're typically doing this in a way that doesn't impact the response times of your customers directly.

 The pre-6.3.0 version of the bulk API is a little fiddly and leaves space for you to make a mess of the method.
-I've done that a few times.
+I'd recommend updating to the latest version and using the `.perform_bulk` syntax.

 Also, this functionality requires that you use Sidekiq directly and not via Active Job.
 I have previously suggested [plenty of reasons to use Sidekiq directly](/ruby/use-sidekiq-directly-not-through-active-job/).